 5. CLEAR YOUR WORK SURFACES

-So there you have it, a quick and easy purge giving you a little extra space for the holidays.
+There you have it, a quick and easy purge to give you a little extra space for the holidays.
 For more please visit my five decluttering tips for your living room.
-I hope you have a gorgeous day!

 I’m sharing my decluttering tips as part of the #SwiftHomeHacks series run by Swiftcover. #SwiftHomeHacks are affordable ideas to help you create a beautiful home, especially if you’ve just got onto the property ladder.
 To read tips from making a festive wreath to creating your own bath salts head over to #SwiftHomeHacks.